Darkbound/NextjsTest/README.md

 The section should collapse into mobile layout under 1024px width (the Hero section currently within the project is not mobile friendly, that should not concern you)

-Create your own repository, share the link and commit regularly as you are making progress
+Create your own repository, replicate the project with Typescript and have 100% coverage, share the link and commit regularly as you are making progress